The Inertial Spin Model of flocking with position-dependent forces: Numerical results

-The mean squared displacement (MSD) $d^2(t) = [ \vx(t) - \vx(0) ]^2$ is shown in Fig.~\ref{fig:MSD} for the ISM with two different values of the dimensionless parameter $\Omega$ \eqref{eq:defOmega} (recall $\Omega\gg1$ means inertia dominates, while $\Omega\ll1$ corresponds to overdamped systems) and different field strengths (i.e. different $k_0$).
+A quantity that must be sensitive to confinement effects is the mean squared displacement (MSD) $d^2(t) = [ \vx(t) - \vx(0) ]^2$, which we show in Fig.~\ref{fig:MSD} for the ISM with two different values of the dimensionless parameter $\Omega$ \eqref{eq:defOmega} (recall $\Omega\gg1$ means inertia dominates, while $\Omega\ll1$ corresponds to overdamped systems) and different field strengths (i.e.\ different $k_0$).
+The MSD curves are obtained as an average over 100 trajectories, after discarding an initial time so that the MSD is stationary.
 In all cases, for very short times there is a ballistic regime ($d^2 \sim t^2$) which crosses over to a diffusive ($d^2\sim t$) regime for the free case.
 If the confining field is present, the displacement eventually saturates at an $\Omega$-dependent plateau (Fig.~\ref{fig:plateaus}).
 For weak enough fields, the diffusive regime can be observed before the plateau, but at high fields the confinement effects manifest before the transition from ballistic to diffusive motion.
+The presence of the external field brings a qualitative change in the shape of $d^2(t)$ in the expected direction, i.e.\ a plateau appears indicating the particle is confined.
+However, there is no qualitative difference between high and low $\Omega$.
+The ballistic regime results from the persitence of the velocity (i.e.\ the fact that velocities have a finite correlation time, see below).
+In the usual Brownian motion, persistence is a result of an inertial term, but the pure Vicsek particle (the overdamped $\Omega\to0$ limit) also leads to a persistent random walk at low enough temperature, so all the curves of Fig.~\ref{fig:MSD} look qualitatively the same (except for the obvious fact that there is no plateau if $k_0=0$).
+Increasing $\Omega$ delays the onset of the diffusive regime, which is hardly observable when both $\Omega$ and $k_0$ are high.
+Also, the value of the plateau itself depends on $\Omega$ and on $k_0$ (Fig.~\ref{fig:plateaus}).
+The asymptotic $d^2$ goes as $\sim 1/k_0$, similarly to the Brownian harmonic oscillator where by equipartition one has $\langle x^2\rangle = k_B T/k_0$.
+On the other hand, the plateau grows (almost linearly in the explored range) with $\Omega$, quite differently from the Browinan oscillator, where the confinement scale is independent of the mass.
+The ABP (not shown) behaves very similar to the ISM (the plateau goes as $\sim 1/k_0$ and depends on $\Omega_\text{ABP}$), except that the plateau dependence with inertia is clearly superlinear for $\Omega_\text{ABP}$ greater than approximately 2.